 The file mylists-descriptions.txt will also be updated automatically.

-the same rules as for the mylists.txt file for the species names.
+the same rules as the ones for the mylists.txt file for the species names.

-If any species in the list file or in the mylists.txt file is not
+If a species in the list file or in the mylists.txt file is not

-found in the databases, the process will be interrupted and you have to
+found in the databases, the process will be interrupted and you must

 fix the wrong names in the files to try again.

 ∼ Additional Database files can be added,

 for species not present in the aves_database file.
 They have to be named